ubports/docs.ubports.com/porting/halium_9/9_Install_and_boot.rst

 Boot and gain remote access
 ---------------------------

-Reboot your device and connect it to your computer via USB cable following the steps in ?`the Halium guide <https://docs.halium.org/en/latest/porting/debug-build/early-init.html#early-init>`_ to gain access to it and confirm that it has booted successfully.
+Reboot your device and connect it to your computer via USB cable following the steps in `the Halium guide <https://docs.halium.org/en/latest/porting/debug-build/early-init.html#early-init>`_ to gain access to it and confirm that it has booted successfully.

 The next step is to bring up Lomiri, the graphical user interface.